gletz/github.io/README.md

 ###Background###
 I'm a designer who began as a graphic designer with a BFA from UW in Seattle when it was a five-year program and there was no such thing as desktop publishing, let alone the internet.
 I came to UW after nearly four years of university studies in Montana, split almost evenly between chemical engineering and fine art, with a smattering of anthropology, psychology, linguistics, and philosophy.

 After beginning my career as a traditional print designer I was lucky enough to find my way to San Francisco at a time when design and computers were about to converge.
-Many designers fell out of the field because of it, but for me it was a catalyst.
+Many designers fell out of the field because of the convergence, but for me it was a catalyst.

 http://gletz.github.io/github.io/